mattrohr/dotfiles/README.md

 ## Notes

-"If `.secret` exists, it will be sourced in [`.zshrc`](./.zshrc) with other files.
-Use it for commands, files, and directories you don’t want in a public repository, like server credentials, blacklisted websites, and cryptographic keys."
+If `.secret` exists, it will be sourced in [`.zshrc`](./.zshrc) with other files.
+Use it for commands, files, and directories you don’t want in a public repository, like server credentials, blacklisted websites, and cryptographic keys.

 Scripts are idempotent: they can be rerun safely.
-Useful for when settings reset, like after macOS updates reset Touch ID sudo authentication."
+Useful for when settings reset, like after macOS updates reset Touch ID sudo authentication.

 If you're new to macOS, read [tips and tricks](./tips.md).